Regular activities at Lloyd Hall

 For more information feel free to call or email: email@example.com/ 07971 254 662.

 PSDS provides support for children with Down syndrome and their families.
-PSDS meetst at Lloyd Hall on the first Saturday of every month.
-PSDS also runs Digbies.
-Digbies is a weekly pre-school development group run by psds, a charity whose principal goal is to provide support for children with down syndrome and their families.
+Digbies (“developing individual growth by imaginative play, education and speech”) is a weekly pre-school development group run by psds, a charity whose principal goal is to provide support for children with down syndrome and their families.
+Digbies meets at Lloyd Hall on Tuesday, Thursday and Friday.

 Digbies is of great benefit not only to the children who take part but also parents who can experience first hand new ways to encourage and aid development in specific areas such as speech and language, early education and social interaction.